top of page

 Having the Hard Conversations

-We will offer a structured approach to engage in these topics with an eye towards civility, respect and principled debate.
-The conversational approach identifies hot-spots for escalations, prioritized interactive exercises and learning activities and the avoidance of name calling and other objectifications.
+We will offer a structured approach to engaging with these topics, with an eye toward civility, respect, and principled debate.
+The conversational approach identifies hotspots for escalation, prioritizes interactive exercises and learning activities, and avoids name-calling and other objectification.

 A crowd of protesters